openwebf/webf/website/docs/tutorials/guides-for-web-developer/web-frameworks-support.md

 Use the `webf` command or `WebF` widget to load the URL printed in your terminal and you should see the result as below:

 ![react](/img/react.png)

+## Others Frameworks

+They are hundreds of web frameworks in web development, and we cannot test each one.
+However, there are primarily two kinds of web frameworks in the worlds:

+1. Frameworks built on top of virtual DOM diffs.
+2. Frameworks built purely on DOM, without any virtual DOM diffs.

+WebF works well on frameworks built on top of virtual DOM diffs, as these mainly depend on a subset of DOM APIs.

+However, WebF might not be fully functional for web frameworks built purely on DOM or ShadowDOMs.
+Since WebF doesn't provide full DOM API supports, there may be some DOM APIs missing in WebF that a specific web framework depends on.

+**Recommend Web Frameworks:**

+1. Vue.js
+2. React.js
+3. Preact.js